LinkedInLearning/learning-npm-the-node-package-manager-4362456/README.md

-# Learning npm the Node Package
+# Learning npm: A Package Manager
-This is the repository for the LinkedIn Learning course `Learning npm the Node Packager`.
+This is the repository for the LinkedIn Learning course Learning npm: A Package Manager.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![Learning npm: A Package Manager][lil-thumbnail-url]

+npm is an indispensable part of every developer's toolbox.
+It's the package manager for JavaScript and JavaScript frameworks such as Node.js, enabling developers to easily share and re-use code.
+In this course, Emmanuel Henri teaches developers how to work with npm commands to install and manage project dependencies.
+He starts with showing how to install npm, and details all the basic tools you can use with npm, such as adding, updating, or removing a package.
+Emmanuel then shows you how to take your skills to the next level, taking a dive deep into advanced features like npm cache, audits, scripting, and more.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions